aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 Users can directly invoke Lambda functions and run them locally.

-Lambda functions can be invoked in the context of their Serverless Application.
+Lambda functions can be invoked in the context of a Serverless Application.
 CloudFormation template resources of the type [`AWS::Lambda::Function`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html) or [`AWS::Serverless::Function`](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-resource-function.html) represent Lambda functions.
-The toolkit provides ways to invoke against these resources.
+The toolkit provides ways to invoke these resources.

 Lambda functions can also be invoked directly from code, without any Serverless Application context.
 This gives users a way to quickly iterate and experiment with a Lambda, before deciding to integrate their code into a Serverless Application.